 The arrival of Jotform Cards has changed the general look and feel of online forms built with our platform.
-With the Classic Layout, forms were usually embedded within a page, linked as a button/link, or as a lightbox popup.
+With the Classic Form layout, forms were usually embedded within a page, displayed as a button or link, or served as a lightbox popup.
 You may also be familiar with the feedback button which also opens the embedded form as a modal popup.

 Meet the new Floating Feedback Button!